geophc/HollywoodSim/hollywood_history_ref.md

 - Audience Segments: family, teens, block-busters, art-house
 - Marketing Campaigns: spend budget to boost genre or theme affinity
 - Global Markets: regional trends (Asia, Europe, North America)
+- Market fuctionality like Drug-Wars for buying and selling scripts, and finished moviess, maybe even a transfer market for actors, writers, and staff.
+Influenced by seasonality and event demands.

 This integrated approach ensures every script choice, theme decision, and release date becomes a strategic puzzle—reflecting the dynamic, seasonal dance of Hollywood’s real‐world box office.
 Let me know which piece you’d like to prototype first